yutannihilation/savvy/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Savvy - A safe, but unfriendly, extension interface using Rust.
+# Savvy - An unfriendly R extension interface using Rust

 <!-- badges: start -->